rebsonoliveira/sql-server/samples/databases/wide-world-importers/wwi-ssdt/README.md

 2. Build the solution.

 3. Publish the WideWorldImporters database:
-    a.
-In the Solution Explorer, right-click the **WideWorldImporters** project, and select **Publish** to bring up the **Publish Database** dialog.
+    1. In the Solution Explorer, right-click the **WideWorldImporters** project, and select **Publish** to bring up the **Publish Database** dialog.
-    b.
-Click **Edit** to modify the **Target Database Connection** to point to your SQL Server 2016 (or later) instance.
+    1. Click **Edit** to modify the **Target Database Connection** to point to your SQL Server 2016 (or later) instance.
-    c.
-Edit the **Database Name** to say "WideWorldImporters".
+    1. Edit the **Database Name** to say "WideWorldImporters".
-    d.
-Click **Publish**.
+    1. Click **Publish**.
-    e.
-Wait for publication to finish.
+    1. Wait for publication to finish.
 You can monitor progress in the **Data Tools Operations** page in Visual Studio.
 In testing this took around 3 minutes.

 4. (Optional) Data population: After step 3, the database contains data for January 2013.
 This step populates data from February 2013 up to the current data.
-    a.
-Open SQL Server Management Studio, and connect to the WideWorldImporters database that was published in the previous step.
+    1. Open SQL Server Management Studio, and connect to the WideWorldImporters database that was published in the previous step.
-    b.
-Execute the following script.
+    1. Execute the following script.
 This may take a while to complete - populating data from Feb 2013 to Jun 2016 took about 40 minutes in one test.

 ```
     EXEC DataLoadSimulation.PopulateDataToCurrentDate